josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 This model doesn't do so hot, but it's sufficient for our purposes - the F-test rejects.

 The interpretation of the age variables is that the coefficient on `age` represents the relationship between age and QoL for individuals between ages
 52 and 81.
-The two coefficients on `agebelow52` and `ageabove82` are allowing those individuals which censored ages to have a unique intercept, which means they don't affect the slope on age.
+The two coefficients on `agebelow52` and `ageabove82` are allowing those individuals with censored ages to have a unique intercept, which means they don't affect the slope on age.
 If you really wanted to drill down into what this all means, you could do some fancy `margins` calls to predict the average response using `at()` to force the two dummies to the appropriate levels (not run):